 Mindfulness, Mindset, and Mantra – practicing techniques to increase focus, perseverance, and a growth mindset, including quieting your inner critic.

 Creativity, Community, and Cocoa – devoting time to foster creativity by engaging in hands-on exercises to train the brain to think creatively

 Finding Your Zen: Yoga and Meditation

 Law schools can help students prepare to be creative problem solvers, effective counselors, effective leaders, and balanced individuals.
 The measure of success is not just academic achievement but also wellbeing.
 Wellbeing needs to become a priority for law schools to lead to a healthier profession.

-Professors Kathleen Elliott Vinson, Samantha Moppett, and Shailini George are co-authors of the book, Mindful Lawyering: The Key to Creative Problem Solving.
-You an order the book at: https://cap-press.com/books/isbn/9781531002299/Mindful-Lawyering.
+Suffolk University Law School Professors Kathleen Elliott Vinson, Samantha Moppett, and Shailini George are co-authors of the book, Mindful Lawyering: The Key to Creative Problem Solving.
+You can order the book at: https://cap-press.com/books/isbn/9781531002299/Mindful-Lawyering.